EbookFoundation/free-programming-books/.github/PULL_REQUEST_TEMPLATE.md

 ## IMPORTANT
 - [ ] Read our [contributing guidelines](https://github.com/EbookFoundation/free-programming-books/blob/main/docs/CONTRIBUTING.md).
 - [ ] Is this a revision of a previously submitted PR?
 If so, STOP!
-Go back, reopen the PR, and add commit(s) the the branch you previously submitted.
+Go back, reopen the PR, and add commit(s) the branch you previously submitted.
 Please don't make the job of reviewing more difficult by hiding previous work.

 ## For resources
 ### Description